doublep/logview/README.md

 In Transient Mark mode `h` and `s` operate on region when mark is active.

+#### Entry timestamp commands

+* Replace timestamps with their difference to that of the current
+  entry: `z a`.
+* Same as above, but only within the same thread: `z t`
+* Go to the entry difference to which timestamp is shown: `z z`
+* Don’t show timestamp differences: `z A`
+* Don’t show timestamp differences for this thread: `z T`

+Timestamp differences are displayed in seconds.

 #### Explicitly hide or show details of individual entries

 The mode terms all message lines after the first ‘details’.